bpifall2023/bpifall2023.github.io/index.md

 #### NEWS

+* `October 24, 2023` Telegram group has been launched, please join via [link](https://t.me/bpifall2023)
 * `September 30, 2023` Midterm exam will be held on <mark>Unknown</mark>.
-Stuay tuned for details in later announcements in class or in this webpage.
+Stay tuned for details in later announcements in class or in this webpage.
-* `October 24, 2023` Telegram group has been lunched, please join via [link](https://t.me/bpifall2023)

 #### INSTRUCTOR